What Is the Difference Between a Transport Chair and a Wheelchair?

 Wheelchair and Transport Chair Conclusion

-As you can see then, there are actually a surprising number of differences between a wheelchair and a transport chair.
-In terms of which one is “right” for you, it’s not really a question of either a transport chair or wheelchair, unless your needs are very short term.
-In our view, here are the most likely use cases, and the corresponding optimal choices:
+As you can see then, there are surprising differences between a wheelchair and a transport chair.
+Regarding which one is “right” for you, it’s not a question of a transport chair or wheelchair unless your needs are very short-term.
+In our view, here are the most likely use cases and the corresponding optimal choices:

 Use CaseOptimal Choice (Wheelchair or Transport Chair)

-You suffer a temporary, relatively short-term injury, but no assistant is availableWheelchair
+You suffer a temporary, relatively short-term injury, but no assistant is available.Transport chair

-If you have a need for a transport chair, a wheelchair, or both, be sure to check out our wheelchair and transport chair reviews elsewhere on this site.
-We’ve identified the best of the best in both categories, so whatever your needs are, we can help you zero in on the chair that’s right for you!
+If you need a transport chair, a wheelchair, or both, be sure to check out our wheelchair and transport chair reviews elsewhere on this site.
+We’ve identified the best in both categories, so whatever your needs are, we can help you zero in on the chair that’s right for you!